BaronKimaru/Flask-Blog/README.md

                 models.py
                 templates
                 static
-            config.py(has all the dev, production configs)
+            instance:
-            run.py
+                config.py (houses all the secret files and passwords you wish to keep from version control) config.py     (has all the dev, testing, staging & production configs) run.py
             requirements.txt
 venv